usdot-fhwa-stol/carma-analytics-fotda/src/carma-platform/docs/guidance_scripts.md

 2. Ensure it follows a similar structure to existing functions (e.g., `run_crosstrack_analysis`).
 3. Update this README to include documentation for the new function.
 4. Integrate the new function into the main analysis pipeline for specific use case(`run_all_control_analysis.py` or others).
+5. If the function is going to be reused a lot, please add unit test to the test folder.
+One can run it by `python3 -m pytest test` in carma-platform folder.